-IMPORTANT: If you were in the real estate sales business, do not use PA Schedule E. You must report net income (loss) from rentals of real estate held for sale to customers in the ordinary course of your real estate sales, and/or from your business of renting other personal property on PA Schedule C. See Reporting Rental Income (Loss) as Business Activity on Line 4 or as Rents on Line 6 on Page 15 for additional information
+IMPORTANT: If you were in the real estate sales business, do not use PA Schedule E. You must report net income (loss) from rentals of real estate held for sale to customers in the ordinary course of your real estate sales, and/or from your business of renting other personal property on PA Schedule C. See Reporting Rental Income (Loss) as Business Activity on Line 4 or as Rents on Line 6 on Page 15 for additional information.

 Part A. Property Description.
 For rental real estate, enter the street address, city or town, and state.
-Indicate whether the property is for profit property or not.
+Indicate whether the property is for-profit property or not.
 PA law generally follows the IRC Section 280A when you rent or lease property, such as a vacation home, and do not intend to realize a profit.
 You may only deduct your rental expenses up to your rental income, and you may not use a loss to reduce other rental income.
 If you rent or lease your property to realize a profit, but do not operate the rental property as a business activity, you may offset losses against other rental or royalty income.
-For other tangible personal rental property, enter the type of property.
-Enter the source of the royalty, patent, copyright or similar property income.
+For oil and gas royalties, enter the name of the oil and gas producer paying the royalties for each 1099-MISC received.
+For all other patent, copyright, or similar property or any other tangible personal rental property, enter the type of property and source of the income.